DevFaded/IncognitoV2/README.md

 - **DataModel & Offsets**
   You’ll need to update its methods and class offsets, many of which you can get from the decompiled Roblox 2016 client.

-- **Unfinished Leak**
-  This is an early, unfinished build.
-Expect bugs, incomplete features, and patches.

 ## Learning and Usage

 This repository is a resource for learning and understanding.
 We hope that by making this code available, we can support the community in using and improving their own software safely and effectively.